-The Vice President for Administration and Finance will alert the Chief Communication Officer of a decision to cancel classes (or, in the Chief Communication Officer's absence, the Associate Director of Communications and Marketing).
-The Chief Communication Officer will call the radio stations authorized to report the college's class cancellations: TV stations WSTM, WTVH, WSYR and News 10 Now; WRVO, ClearChannel stations and others designated in Syracuse; and additional outlets as time allows.
-The TV and radio stations have agreed that the Chief Communication Officer and Associate Director of Communications and Marketing and the Vice President for Finance and Budget are the authorized callers from whom they will accept class cancellations.
-Once these calls have been made, the decision to cancel classes should not be reversed and staff will activate NY-Alert, post notices on the college's website homepage and Information Line 312-3333.
+The Vice President for Administration and Finance will alert the Vice President for Communications and Marketing of a decision to cancel classes (or, in the Vice President for Communications and Marketing's absence, the Associate Director of Communications and Marketing).
+The Vice President for Communications and Marketing will call the radio stations authorized to report the university's class cancellations: TV stations WSTM, WTVH, WSYR and News 10 Now; WRVO, ClearChannel stations and others designated in Syracuse; and additional outlets as time allows.
+The TV and radio stations have agreed that the Vice President for Communications and Marketing and Associate Director of Communications and Marketing and the Vice President for Finance and Budget are the authorized callers from whom they will accept class cancellations.
+Once these calls have been made, the decision to cancel classes should not be reversed and staff will activate NY-Alert, post notices on the university's website homepage and Information Line 312-3333.